 We’re not the first company to offer customer service training.
 Disney, Starbucks, Nordstrom’s, and Zappo’s all offer customer service programs.
 But we’re not selling entertainment, or coffee, or clothes.
 We’re in the business of education and of serving children–which brings its own unique sets of challenges and opportunities.

 We also understand that every district faces its own hurdles.
 Which is why, even though we teach the same curriculum, each training is designed to mirror unique challenges faced by your schools.

-By the end of the 2018, we’ll have trained more than 2,500 school personnel throughout the country.
-The feedback we’ve received from district leaders has so far been overwhelming.
+The feedback we’ve received from district leaders who’ve participated in our workshops has so far been overwhelming.

 While praise like this is great to hear, the real satisfaction comes in knowing that our newly-minted service superheroes take away practical lessons to help them lead the change in their schools.

 When asked what she learned as part of a recent training, one superhero at Harrison School District 2 in Colorado said, “Slowing down and taking a moment to understand where my ‘customer’ is coming from during my interactions so that I can be a service hero for them to and from school.”